Quentiiiin/github-calendar/README.md

 # github calendar
 just a wrapper around [react-activity-calendar](https://www.npmjs.com/package/react-activity-calendar) and the api of the creator https://github-contributions-api.jogruber.de/v4/{username}
-to render the fancy github mosaic on a webpage, ... just for it to used as my [wallpaper engine](https://www.wallpaperengine.io)  background
+to render the fancy github mosaic on a webpage, ... just for it to be used as my [wallpaper engine](https://www.wallpaperengine.io)  background

 ## usage:
 https://github-calendar-liart.vercel.app/user/quentiiiin <--- **IMPORTANT**: dont forget to set your own username